JekiTheMonkey/ekithemonkey.github.io/_posts/2024-12-10-MESS-Optimization-Dev-Log.md

 # Default RHI

-With just that, I already was getting around 250 FPS in non-native full HD on a RTX 3060.
+With just that, I already was getting around 250 FPS in native full HD on a RTX 3060.
 I was still GPU bound client-side at the time.
 Listen server-side, however, I was CPU bound in case I got multiple players on the server.
 I'll talk about some networking optimization I've done so far towards the end.